laravel/nova-docs/4.0/resources/README.md

 public static $showPollingToggle = true;
 ```

-Nova will then display a clickable button inside the interface:
+Nova will then display a clickable button that you may use to enable / disable polling for the resource:

 ![Nova Resource Polling Toggle Button](./img/polling-toggle.png)